billy322/BioNLP-2016/README.md

 # BioNLP-2016
-Here contain the scripts and code used in Repeval 2016 paper: <br />
+Here contain the scripts and code used in ACL-BioNLP 2016 paper: <br />
 How to Train good Word Embeddings for Biomedical NLP

 ## API Package